awasthi-yashasvi/DevOpsEssentials/README.md

 # DevOpsEssentials

-fully working Dockerfiles, yml for configuration of Docker, Ansible, Kubernetes
+fully working yml for configuration of Kubernetes